 - Cut a narrow strip, approximately 5 mm wide (less than a quarter-inch).
-Wind it around something narrow like a cocktail stick to create a spiral and let it rest on a damp towel with something to lightly hold it in place, like a small bowl.
-After 15 minutes or so, your lemon twist should be good to go.
+Wind it around something narrow like a cocktail stick to create a spiral, and let it rest on a damp towel with something to lightly hold it in place, like a small bowl.
+After 15 minutes, your lemon twist should be good to go.

 Substitutions and Variations

 - Meyer Lemon - instead of Meyer lemon, you can use fresh lemon juice and make a French 75.
-Regular lemons, known as Eureka lemons have a bolder and more acidic taste which is quite refreshing.
-Or, you can substitute by combining equal parts fresh lemon juice and fresh orange juice.
+Regular lemons, known as Eureka lemons, have a bolder and more acidic taste which is quite refreshing.
+Or, you can substitute with equal parts fresh lemon juice and fresh orange juice.

 - Gin - instead of gin, you can try cognac, vodka, or an elderflower liqueur or cordial.
 You can also try triple sec or Grand Marnier; I would start with a small amount and adjust to taste.

-- Sparkling wine - you can replace it with flavored sparkling water or non-alcoholic sparkling wine.
+- Non-alcoholic - replace sparkling wine with flavored sparkling water or non-alcoholic sparkling wine.

 You'll need a cocktail shaker.
-If you don't have a cocktail shaker, you can use a mason jar with a lid.
+If you don't have a cocktail shaker, use a mason jar with a lid.